kobaltfox/q-method-cyberprostudy/README.md

 # Q-Method Cybersecurity Study Analysis Application
-# Author: Todd M. Fletcher (PhD Candidate)
+Author: Todd M. Fletcher (PhD Candidate)
-# Affilication: Birmingham City University
+Affiliation: Birmingham City University, UK

 This R Shiny application is designed to analyze my Q-methodology data from the 2024-2025 cybersecurity personalty and perspectives study, with a focus on cross-correlating findings with demographic information and personality trait inventories from participants.
 Learn more at https://kobaltfox.com/defcon32